segmentstream-com/segmentstream-com.github.io/_docs/guides/google-sheets-cost-data-import.md

 ... | USD | 100 | | | email | my_esp
 2020-06-30 | USD | 100 | | | email | my_esp

-### Approach 2 - use a separate sheet for monthly costs
+### Approach 2: Use a separate sheet for monthly costs

 Alternatively, you can have separate Google Sheets files for monthly and daily costs.
 This way you can have the following format for your monthly costs: